The Issues I'm Focused on.

 Wheelabrator was supposed to be closed more 20 years ago, yet it remains open and seeks to aggressively expand its presence and operation in the area.
 While our cries for relief have fallen on deaf ears at the Department of Environmental Protection, I will never stop advocating for the safety and well-being of our district.

-If elected, I will join legislative colleagues, state agencies and respective officials in addressing the addiction epidemic, including through the commitment of resources that increase access to recovery services, the mental health needs of those struggling or the families of those struggling with substance abuse.
-As a City Councilor, and lifelong Revere resident, I’m aware of the trickling affect the addiction epidemic has, and how prevalent it is in our District.
+We must continue to address the addiction epidemic, including through the commitment of resources that increase access to recovery services, the mental health needs of those struggling or the families of those struggling with substance abuse.
+As a former City Councilor, and lifelong Revere resident, I’m aware of the trickling affect the addiction epidemic has, and how prevalent it is in our District.

 I was an active Power of Know member at Revere High School.
 Power of Know is group of student leaders dedicated to raising awareness of the dangers of tobacco, alcohol, and drug use.
 The club strives to get students more involved in school activities as healthy alternatives to destructive behaviors.